Readings: Psalms 90; 149, Haggai 2:1-9, Revelation 3:1-6, Matthew 24:1-14

-We’ve all heard somebody say something like: “I just don’t want to be hurt” frequently followed by “again”.
+How many times heard someone say (or said ourselves), “I just don’t want to be hurt … again?”
 Maybe they were cheated on.
 Maybe they were taken advantage of.
 The reasons for hurt are endless but here’s the thing: we already hurt, because we are already broken people in a broken world.
 There is no “again;” there is only “still.”

 The pain of love is different from the pain of brokenness.
 The pain of love is like a bone being set, a wound being drained, or the pain of pouring out our secrets to a therapist.
 It is a productive pain and if we choose to avoid it, healing eludes us.